Top 10 Free Things to do in Madrid, Spain

 What’s El Rastro?

-It’s basically a famous flea market that has become ingrained into Madrid’s culture because of its history.
+It’s a famous flea market that has become ingrained into Madrid’s culture because of its history.

 This flea market dates back to the 15th century, and to this day, it’s become a space where approximately 1,000 vendors come early on Sunday mornings to set up their stands and display their antiquities, crafts, and random objects for sale.
-You don’t even have to buy anything, just being there is an experience!
+You don’t have to buy anything; being there is an experience!

 If you end up at least walking through it, definitely do it.

-I will say this: it gets packed, so just like in any other city and any other situation where people are packed like sardines, keep an eye on your belongings.
+I will say this: it gets packed, so just like in any other city and situation where people are packed like sardines, keep an eye on your belongings.

 Also, take your time and walk through it, go through the different stands, and watch what people buy and how they barter.